 - Metal roofing is a good choice.
 It’s relatively affordable for the size and it’s water, rot and insect proof. if it can handle being on a roof, it can handle being used as skirting!

 - Old barn tin has already stood the test of time and it’s gorgeous.
 One of our featured homes has antique barn tin as a skirting, and it is gorgeous!
-I guess this should qualify under the metal options, but hey, it’s antique!
+I guess this should qualify for the metal options, but hey, it’s antique!

 - Railroad ties work, I’ve seen it and it was a very nice look.
 I bet the installation was labor intense but the insulation qualities have to be great.

 - Hey, have you ever seen hay used?
 I have, it was in a campground with small trailers so it maybe would work well for a full-sized mobile home.
 I’m sure there’s some moisture issues as well as rot and insect but perhaps you could spray it with something?
 I’d research that very well before deciding.

 - Soffet is cheap and can work well with the proper framing.
 It comes in different colors and is remarkably similar to vinyl.